Nivola/beehive-service/README.md

 See the list of contributors who participated in this project in the file AUTHORS.md contained in each specific project.

 ## Copyright
-CSI Piemonte - 2018-2022
+CSI Piemonte - 2018-2024

 Regione Piemonte - 2020-2022

 ## License
-See the *LICENSE.txt file contained in each specific project for details.
+See EUPL v1_2 EN-LICENSE.txt or EUPL v1_2 IT-LICENSE.txt file for details

 ## Community site (Optional)
 At https://www.nivolapiemonte.it/ could find all the informations about the project.